Celebrities who own unusual properties

 The singer-songwriter bought the Laurel Canyon property back in 2016 for just less than $1.5 million (£1.1m).

-He gave us a glimpse of the quirky décor in January 2024 when he announced it was time to move on.
-Posting a series of images of the interiors, including this quirky shot of the octagon-shaped library, with its floor-to-ceiling bookshelves, he said he and his family had shared many happy memories in the magical fairytale home.
+Posting a series of images of the interiors, including this quirky shot of the octagon-shaped library with its floor-to-ceiling bookshelves, he said he and his family had shared many happy memories in the magical fairytale home.

 Rufus Wainwright’s Hollywood Hills

-The singer certainly left his mark on the 2,119-square-foot (197 sqm) property during his time there, including in this cosy bedroom which is one of three in the house.
+The singer certainly left his mark on the 2,119-square-foot (197 sqm) property during his time there, including in this cosy bedroom, which is one of three in the house.

-The home was listed at $2.2 million (£1.7m) and had, he revealed, been a source of inspiration to him during his time there.
-“I wrote ‘Unfollow the Rules’ here including one of my favourite pieces ‘Peaceful Afternoon’ …. we have had many of those here and I hope that the next tenants enjoy it as much as we did,” he said.
+“I wrote ‘Unfollow the Rules’ here, including one of my favourite pieces, ' Peaceful Afternoon’ … We have had many of those here and I hope that the next tenants enjoy it as much as we did,” he wrote on Instagram.

 Shaquille O’Neal’s luxe Florida mega-mansion

-A revered cultural icon with a career in the NBA spanning two decades, it's not surprising that former basketball player, Shaquille O’Neal has owned some incredible homes in his time.
+A revered cultural icon with a career in the NBA spanning two decades, it's not surprising that former basketball player Shaquille O’Neal has owned some incredible homes in his time.

 Yet one really stands out from the crowd for all the right reasons…